Fresno Nursing Home

 Poorly Trained Staff Members

-Likewise, poorly trained staff members may not know how to handle patients with a high fall risk or how to ensure that patients eat a reasonable diet when they refuse to eat or suffer from other problems that make adequate food difficult to consume.
+Likewise, poorly trained staff members may not know how to handle patients with a high fall risk.
+They might be unsure how to monitor dietary requirements.
+Or it may be unclear how to handle patients who refuse to eat, or can’t eat due to medical issues.

 High Turnover